-Homelessness: Address homelessness through street outreach, homeless prevention, rapid re-housing, casework services and other intervention activities.
+Homelessness: Address homelessness through street outreach, homelessness prevention, rapid rehousing, casework services and other intervention activities.
 The City will allocate ESG and CDBG funding to organizations that address the needs of homeless individuals.

 Public Facilities and Infrastructure: Improve/upgrade public facilities and infrastructure.
 The City will allocate CDBG funds to improve and upgrade public facilities and infrastructure such as public buildings, parks, streets, and storm drains.